Alice Brock: Film

 Brock agreed to participate in the production of the film Alice's Restaurant, including taking part in promotions and making cameo appearances in the film itself; unlike Guthrie and many other figures in the story, she declined an offer to portray herself in the film, and actress Pat Quinn played the role of Alice.
 Brock earned almost nothing from her promotional work and was dismayed after learning that Arthur Penn, the film's director and co-writer, inserted fictional material into the story that she felt "misrepresented me, embarrassed me, and made me into an object."
 She objected that "I wasn't sleeping with everybody in the world, for example—and not Arlo Guthrie!
 And I didn't know anybody who shot heroin."
 Additionally, the surprise success of the song and the film made Brock an unwilling celebrity.
 She specifically cited the film as the source of her unwanted fame and stated in hindsight shortly after it was released that she should have done everything in her power to prevent the film from being produced.
-As of June 1970, she was living alone in a rented house in Lenox, Massachusetts, with plans to stay there long-term.
+Penn, who lived in Stockbridge, had heard of the story from Brock's father, who was on the board of directors at The Berkshire Playhouse, when the song was already out.
+Penn and co-writer Venable Herndon finished the screenplay in 1967 and the film was released in 1969.
+As of June 1970, Brock was living alone in a rented house in Lenox, Massachusetts, with plans to stay there long-term.

 As a way to compensate Brock, one of the film's producers arranged for her to write a cookbook, The Alice's Restaurant Cookbook, published in 1969.
 Brock later admitted that many of the featured recipes were created by her and her mother specifically for the book, rather than having originated at the restaurant, and had not been tested before being published; she has made it a life philosophy to frequently experiment with new recipes.
 The book proved to be a moderate success and went through four printings.

 Proposed restaurants

-Brock attempted to start an Alice's Restaurant franchise in the late 1960s, but closed the first location in New York almost immediately due to the quality of its food, which she deemed "abominable".
+Brock attempted to start an Alice's Restaurant franchise in the late 1960s, but closed the first location in New York almost immediately when it failed a taste test.
 Brock also attempted to open another restaurant in partnership with Joan Woodruff in Lenox, Massachusetts.
 By June 1970, officials in Lenox had rejected the proposal, fearing that the fame behind the name would draw excessive numbers of hippies and disturb the peace.
 Brock—who blamed the film's portrayal of her for the town's decision while empathizing with their stance—pulled out, giving her menus and share in the proposed restaurant to Woodruff.
+In the meantime, Brock continued working as a caterer.